open-mmlab/mmyolo/docs/en/get_started/installation.md

 **Step 1.** Install MMYOLO.

-Case a: If you develop and run mmdet directly, install it from source:
+Case a: If you develop and run mmyolo directly, install it from source:

 ```shell
 git clone https://github.com/open-mmlab/mmyolo.git